There are many readability tools on the market today, and it can hard to know which tool is best for your needs.

 The paid version integrates with programs like Outlook, LinkedIn, Microsoft Word, Google Docs, MailChimp and WordPress.

-I use Grammarly for all my health writing projects; it’s my non-negotiable second pair of eyes.
+I use Grammarly for all my health writing projects to ensure I don’t miss implementing any of the essential rules of plain English writing; it’s my non-negotiable second pair of eyes.

 To use this tool, just copy and paste your writing into the online system and go through the readability suggestions one by one.